 The level of prolapse is measured by degrees.
-First degree prolapse is the least severe and third degree prolapse is the most severe.
-With a clear diagnosis, your doctor then will create an individualized plan to meet your needs.
+First degree prolapse is the least severe and fourth degree prolapse is the most severe.
+With a clear diagnosis, your doctor will then create an individualized plan to meet your needs.
 This may include:

 - Kegel Exercises: Tensing the muscles around the vagina and anus, holding for several seconds, then releasing.
 When repeated, this exercise tones the pelvic muscles.

 - Medication: Estrogen therapy may help prevent further weakness of the pelvic floor.

 - Pessary Insertion: A pessary is shaped like a contraceptive diaphragm and is made of soft silicone.
 Your doctor may place this in the upper part of your vagina to give added support.